raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 ### BOOT_UART

 If 1 then enable UART debug output on GPIO 14 and 15.
-Configure the debug terminal at 115200bps, 8 bits, no parity bits, 1 stop bit.
+Configure the receiving debug terminal at 115200bps, 8 bits, no parity bits, 1 stop bit.
 Default: 0
 Version: All